QubesOS/qubes-doc/user/advanced-configuration/secondary-storage.md

 sudo nano /etc/crypttab
 ```

-And adding this line (change both "b209..." for your device's UUID from blkid) to crypttab:
+And adding this line to crypttab (replacing both "b209..." entries with your device's UUID taken from blkid) :

 ```shell_session
 luks-b20975aa-8318-433d-8508-6c23982c6cde UUID=b20975aa-8318-433d-8508-6c23982c6cde none
 ```

-Reboot the computer so the new luks device appears at /dev/mapper/luks-b209... and we can then create its pool, by doing this on a dom0 terminal (substitute the b209...
-UUIDs with yours):
+Reboot the computer so the new luks device appears at /dev/mapper/luks-b209...
+You can then create the new pool by running this command in a dom0 terminal (substitute the b209...
+UUIDs with your UID):

 ##### For LVM